swtan346/tp/docs/UserGuide.md

 `edit 1 ic\T0123456P t\ r\ `

-_Edits the IC_NUMBER, TAGS and REMARKS of the 1st person to be `T0123456P` for IC_NUMBER and empty for both tags and remarks._
+_Edits the IC_NUMBER, TAGS and REMARKS of the 1st person to be `T0123456P` for IC_NUMBER and empty for both TAG and REMARK._

 The following shows the change in contact details:

 **Before**:
 ```
 John Doe